aws-containers/ecs-task-protection-examples/README.md

 2022-11-07T16:57:05.605-05:00	Task protection released
 ```

-To test out task protection open a browser tab to keep a connection open to the
+To test out task protection open a browser tab to the service to open a websocket connection between your browser and the the server.
-server.
 Then edit the service in the ECS console and adjust desired count to zero.
 Just as with the queue consumer service you will observe ECS waiting instead
 of immediately stopping the task.
 You will also see a message in the service events tab
 similar to this: